 If you want to treat dandruff, you can add a couple of drops of eucalyptus oil to your shampoo.
 Or, combine 2-3 drops of eucalyptus oil with a carrier oil and massage directly into your scalp.
 Allow to sit about 30 minutes before shampooing.
 Here's more information on how to use essential oils for lice.

 As mentioned above, you can also add 1 drop of eucalyptus oil to your toothpaste before brushing to promote gum health, or create a mouth rinse by diluting 1 drop of eucalyptus oil with olive or coconut oil.
 However, you should never swallow eucalyptus oil.

 Any side effects to look out for?

 If you plan to use eucalyptus oil to treat any particular condition, you should always consult your doctor first.
 There are some groups of people who should avoid eucalyptus oil altogether, including young children and pregnant women.
 The U.S. National Library of Medicine deems the oil likely unsafe for children, as it may impair or slow breathing.
 While the oil may be safe for pregnant women, it's still not recommended until more research looks into the potential side effects and impacts on the health of the fetus.

-Most essential oils, including eucalyptus oil, are far too caustic to be applied directly to the skin.
+Most essential oils, including eucalyptus oil, are far too caustic to be applied directly to the skin without a carrier oil.
 If you do so, you will likely experience significant irritation.
-To avoid this, always combine eucalyptus oil with a carrier oil such as coconut oil, jojoba oil, or sweet almond oil before applying it topically.

-Finally, there's always the potential for allergic reactions to eucalyptus oil, especially with topical use.
-If you're allergic to tea tree oil, you will likely be allergic to eucalyptus oil, since they contain many of the same compounds.
+Finally, there's always the potential for allergic reactions to eucalyptus oil17, especially with topical use.
+If you're allergic to tea tree oil, you will likely be allergic to eucalyptus oil, since they contain many of the same compounds18.